 Bill is a co-chair of Withers Bergman's Family Enterprise (including Family Business and Family Office) Special Interest group and was formerly active with the International Corporate Tax Group.
 He is also a member of the firm's Pro-Bono Committee.

 - Executive Committee, International Fiscal Association (Westchester, NY and Connecticut Region).

-- Guest lecturer at Yale University, Columbia Business School, University of Connecticut School of Law.
+- Guest lecturer at Yale University, Columbia Business School, University of Connecticut School of Law, Fairfield University.

 - Member of the Committee on US Activities of Foreigners and Tax Treaties, Section of Taxation, American Bar Association and Subcommittee on FIRPTA (concerning the US taxation of real estate under the Foreign Investment in Real Property Tax Act of 1980).